tomerguttman/simon/README.md

 # Simon 🕹

-Built a small browser Simon game - the one that you have to repeat the color pattern ;)
+Built a small browser Simon game - Yes, the one that you have to repeat the given color pattern  ;)
 <br>Technology used:<br /> `Javascript` `jQuery` `HTML` `CSS`

 ## How to play the game?